 Fish

-- 2 tablespoons of olive or vegetable oil for frying
+- 2 tablespoons avocado oil or other neutral oil for frying

 Flour Dredge